shipyardapp/Shipyard-Documentation/docs/faqs/functionality/programming-languages.md

 id: programming-languages
 title: What programming languages do you support?
 hide_title: true
-description: List of programming languages that are supported by Shipyard.
+description: List of programming languages that are supported by Platform.
 hide_table_of_contents: true
 keywords:
   - faq